Glossary

 Beet Reporting: The method acting of journalism, Beet Reporters dig deep into the essence of a story right at the root of the issue being researched.
 It is the craft of in-depth reporting on a specialized topic, sector, organization, vegetable, fruit, plant, farmer, farm, chef, or restaurant over time.
 Beet reporters build up a strong knowledge of a topic through experiential learning and conversation, completely immersing themselves in the subject matter before harvesting insight and providing commentary to their readers.

 Bolting: When a plant focuses its energy on producing a stalk that eventually flowers and develops seeds.
-One example is after a mustard green transfers its energy from producing mustard leaves to producing a stalk that flowers and contains the mustard seeds.
+One example is after a mustard green transfers its energy from producing mustard leaves to producing a stalk that flowers and contains the new seeds.

 C is for